tytydraco/yessleep/out/My_grandma_found_a_board_game_called_Peters_Place_and_it_never_ends_Part_2.md

 She was gone.

-I screamedfor her, tears staining my face, butGrandmadid not answer my call.
-Instead,pluckedfromadarkcreviceof the field, came a black stallion.
-One withan eyeless face andskinpeeling fromits bones.A steadthat Idid not wantto approach.However,whenI noticed the holstered sword tied to its reins, and heardanotherscreamfromMikayla, I realised I’d already chosenthis fate.
+I screamed for her, tears staining my face, but Grandma did not answer my call.
+Instead, plucked from a dark crevice of the field, came a black stallion.
+One with an eyeless face and skin peeling from its bones.
+A stead that I did not want to approach.
+However, when I noticed the holstered sword tied to its reins, and heard another scream from Mikayla, I realised I’d already chosen this fate.

 The horse and the broadsword.

 I mounted the unholy creature, which came from some world below or parallel to ours.
 Then, facing the looming terrors, I booted the stirrups and galloped ahead.
 The vile entities came into view, and I recognised their tattered rags.
 The navy uniforms from our old high school.
 Beneath the warped faces, with bleeding eyes and terrifying, fanged smiles, I sensed something familiar about the monsters.

 “Emmett?”
-My sistergaspedas Idismountedthe horse,clutchingthe broadsword in a shaky hand.
+My sister gasped as I dismounted the horse, clutching the broadsword in a shaky hand.

 I tried to stop the tears.
 Tried to swing the blade and bring the nightmare to an end, but some invisible, impenetrable obstacle stood in my way.
 I let a cry slip free as the abominations started to stagger towards me, the insect standing between them and Mikayla.

-“Emmett…”Shewhimpered.
-“It said*I*had to wield it.”
+“Emmett…” She whimpered.
+“It said *I* had to wield it.”

 With eerie ease, I found that I dropped the weapon into my sister’s arms, and she quickly stumbled to her feet.
 My head throbbed as I stepped backwards.
 Beads of sweat trickled down my brow.